-Elderly veterans at risk after 3 contract coronavirus at Seattle public housing facility Arion Court
+Elderly veterans at risk after 3 contract coronavirus at Seattle affordable housing facility Arion Court

-Frail and elderly veterans living at the Arion Court public housing facility in Seattle are at risk of exposure to the coronavirus after at least three residents contracted the virus.
+Frail and elderly veterans living at the Arion Court affordable housing facility in Seattle are at risk of exposure to the coronavirus after at least three residents contracted the virus.

-The building is home to 38 single-occupancy units, and residents share bathrooms and kitchen facilities, said Sharon Lee, executive director for Low Income Housing Institute, a nonprofit which owns and operates the building at 1814 Minor Ave.
+The building is home to 38 single-occupancy units, and residents share bathrooms and kitchen facilities, said Sharon Lee, executive director for Low Income Housing Institute, a nonprofit that owns and operates the building at 1814 Minor Ave.

 Staff from Public Health — Seattle and King County were at the property testing residents Sunday morning, Lee said, and she wants any resident who tests positive to be relocated to a quarantine facility.